Review by Evan Turpen // Photos by Dave Trumpore

 Things That Could Be Improved

 Air Spring: Throughout the entire test I was wishing for a much suppler feeling off the top of the stroke and more support in the mid-stroke.
 This could be accomplished with a redesign and tuning of the negative spring assembly.
 Shipping the RUX with multiple negative spring setups for tuning to different air pressures could be a good way to go too.
 Honestly though, I would have without a doubt much rather seen the RUX as a coil version that hit a slightly lower price-point, albeit at a slight weight gain.
 Suspension performance is key on long-travel bikes and a coil spring would improve the feel and performance of this fork drastically, especially given the good chassis feel.
+UPDATE: The revised version of the RUX that we re-tested provides an entirely different level of performance from the airspring, addressing all the points raised here.
+See our updated ride impressions above for full details.

 Bleed Valves: There are none.
 Pressure builds in the fork lowers from going up in elevation or an increase in temperature.
 Sliding a super thin ziptie down between the stanchion and seal releases built up pressure in the fork lowers and improves the performance.
 It would be nice to see a button activated bleed like what comes on the new X-Fusion and FOX downhill forks.
+UPDATE: as of late model year 2015, the RUX will ship with bleed valves on the lowers.

 RC2 Damper: The compression adjustment range needs to be shifted to the softer side.
 Like I found with the SR Suntour Auron fork that I tested previously, the RUX could benefit from increased low to mid-speed compression with drastically less high-speed compression.
 I felt it could benefit from more support with less harshness when things get really fast and rough.
 The rebound also should be tuned to have less deep stroke rebound to make the fork better respond to successive hits.
 This could be accomplished by redesigning the rebound valve to flow more oil and adding a shim element that could control this flow further depending upon the forces applied to it.
+UPDATE: the revised compression assembly addressed our concerns here, with the updated fork providing a supple yet supportive ride.

 Long Term Durability